Comptroller and Auditor General of India CAG – GK Notes

 Audit Jurisdiction

-• To examine any accounting office managed by the Union, a State, or a Union Territory with a legislative assembly;
+• Can examine any accounting office managed by the Union, a State, or a Union Territory.

-• whether the expenditure complies with the governing authority;
+• whether the expenditure complies with the governing authority or not.

 Public Accounts Committee (PAC)

-5. Recommendations: The PAC can make recommendations to the government based on its findings.
-These recommendations may include corrective measures to address financial irregularities or inefficiencies.
+5. Make recommendations to the government based on its findings.

 Common GK on CAG: